 Get some curtains and sleep in the dark.
 True dark is needed, so get blackout curtains or perhaps curtains over blackout shades.
 Also, get rid of all the little lights in your bedroom from LED indicator lights.
 A little bit of black electrical tape will block them out.

-If melatonin is so great, why not just take a pill instead of producing it yourself naturally?
-Melatonin as an ad-on to chemotherapy has been shown to be helpful in some situations.
-This is definitely something to talk with your oncologist about if you are currently doing chemo.[ref][ref]
+Melatonin: If melatonin is so great, why not just take a pill instead of producing it yourself naturally?
+Melatonin as an add-on to chemotherapy benefits patients in some situations.
+(This is something to talk with your oncologist about if you are currently doing chemo.)[ref][ref]